mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

     command.Call(AssemblyPath, "Acme.ERCAP.CUSTINQ", Array.Empty<string>(), "/Minutus");
 ```

-The `Call` method receives the path to the assembly containing the Program to be called as the first parameter, in this case we are retrieving the path from the configuration's file.
-The second parameter is the fully qualified class name of the program.
+The `Call` method receives the path to the assembly containing the Program to be called as the first parameter, in this case we are retrieving elsewhere the path from the configuration's file.
+The second parameter is the fully qualified class name of the program to call.
 Any parameters needed by the program are sent in an array of **strings**.
 Finally, the last parameter is the Page where control should be passed when the execution of the program is completed; this parameter is only necessary for **interactive programs**.

 Since the program we are calling, `CUSTINQ` is interactive, the `Call` method will rise an exception with the information needed to redirect the browser to the CUSTINQ's displayfile page.
 We will handle this exception on the `RedirectToResult` method: